 - Utilize computers to record, analyze and report financial data and plans.

-- Teach and supervise Foreign Service national employees who provide continuity to the accounting and financial work done overseas.
+- Train and supervise Locally Employed Staff, U.S. Direct Hire Staff and contractors who provide continuity to the accounting and financial work done overseas and domestically.

 - Establish controls, using policy guidelines and generally accepted accounting standards, for the prevention of waste, fraud and mismanagement.

-Candidates should possess a Bachelor's degree with a minimum of 24 semester hours (36 quarter hours) in accounting or finance earned at the undergraduate or graduate level.
-This requirement may be waived if the candidate is a Certified Public Accountant.
-Graduate degrees in business, government or public administration are preferred with concentrations in accounting, finance or other related fields such as information systems, auditing, statistics or engineering.
+Education: Applicants must possess at least a Bachelor’s degree with a minimum of 24 semester hours (36 quarter hours) in accounting or finance earned at the undergraduate or graduate level from an accredited school.
+Professional certifications such as CPA (certified public accountant) or graduate degrees from an accredited in business, government, or public administration are preferred with concentrations in accounting or finance.

-Education completed in foreign colleges or universities may be used to meet Federal job requirements for this position if the applicant can show that foreign education is comparable to education received in the United States.
-It is the responsibility of the applicant to provide such evidence when applying for Federal jobs.
-To view how foreign education is evaluated for federal jobs, please click here: http://www.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html.
+Education completed in foreign colleges or universities may be used to meet federal job requirements for this position if the applicant provides an international education evaluation certifying the degree earned is equivalent to education received in the United States.
+It is the responsibility of the applicant to provide such evidence when applying for federal jobs.
+For more information, please view How Foreign Education is evaluated for Federal Jobs.

-Specialized experience is professional work which demonstrates that the applicant has acquired and is able to apply specific knowledge, skills and abilities appropriate to a Foreign Service Financial Management Officer position.
-Examples are:
+Specialized experience is professional work of progressively responsible nature which demonstrates that the applicant has acquired and can apply the specific knowledge, skills and abilities appropriate to an FMO.

-- Experience in financial management work which involved the preparation, justification, or management of an organization's budget, or participation in budget hearings on appropriations for a government agency.
+- Experience in financial management involving the preparation, justification, or management of an organization’s budget, or participation in budget hearings on appropriations for a USG agency.

 - Experience as a financial management officer in a government agency or in a business or industrial concern with responsibilities for program planning, organization, methods and procedures.